siyuan-bruce/siyuan-bruce.github.io/research.md

 #### Academic Papers

-  1. **S. Jin**, [A. Huang](https://www.allenhuang.org/), [K. Tam](https://isom.hkust.edu.hk/faculty-and-staff/directory/kytam), Z Li.
-"Token-Based Platforms and the `Green Dilemma': Awareness Spillover and Environmental Impacts Disclosures".
-Submitted to _Information System Research_. [[Paper]](/paper/SSRN_token_Feb9.pdf) [[Slides]](/paper/Slides_Green_Token_based_Platform.pdf)
+  1. **S. Jin**, [A. Huang](https://www.allenhuang.org/), Z Li, [K. Tam](https://isom.hkust.edu.hk/faculty-and-staff/directory/kytam).
+"Do Users of Blockchain IT Infrastructure Value Environmental Sustainability?
+Evidence from Environmental Impacts Disclosures".
+Working paper. [[Paper]](/paper/SSRN_token_Feb9.pdf) [[Slides]](/paper/Slides_Green_Token_based_Platform.pdf)

       **Abstract**: While the environmental impact has become an important IT governance agenda in recent years, it is unclear whether its disclosure is valued by token holders of platforms based on blockchain IT infrastructure and how these platforms react to changing public awareness of their environmental impacts.
 We consider Elon Musk’s 2021 announcement that Tesla would suspend accepting Bitcoin as payment because of Bitcoin mining's environmental impact as a shock that dramatically increases awareness of Bitcoin mining's environmental impacts.
 We find that, subsequent to the shock, infrastructure platforms which have larger environmental impacts than application platforms, are more likely to disclose environmental impact information than application platforms and that their token market values grow at a slower rate, consistent with the increased awareness spills over to other token-based platforms.
 Furthermore, whereas pre-shock environmental impact disclosure by infrastructure platforms reduces token market value growth rates, post-shock disclosure has the opposite effect, consistent with green-costing and green-enhancing, respectively.

-  2. **S. Jin**, Y. Cai, L. Qiu, K. Tam.
-"Transparency is Not Always Good: Evidence from Blockchain-enabled Fully Algorithmic IT Operation".
+  2. **S. Jin**, Y. Cai, L. Qiu, [K. Tam](https://isom.hkust.edu.hk/faculty-and-staff/directory/kytam).
+"Operational Transparency in the Blockchain Era: Examining the Impact of Different Types and Levels on User Engagement".
 Working paper.

-  3. Joint with [D. Lee](https://isom.hkust.edu.hk/faculty-and-staff/directory/dongwon), K. Kim.
+  3. Joint with [D. Lee](https://isom.hkust.edu.hk/faculty-and-staff/directory/dongwon), [K. Kim](https://www.bschool.cuhk.edu.hk/staff/kim-keongtae/), [K. Tam](https://isom.hkust.edu.hk/faculty-and-staff/directory/kytam).
 "When K-Pop Meets Blockchain: An Empirical Exploration of Voting Behavior via DAO".
 Working paper.

 ### Research Agenda 2: Regulated Digital Currencies

 The designs of regulated digital currencies, like Central Bank Digital Currency (CBDC), are complex and involve a trade-off between system features.
 My research aims to provide solutions to CBDC implementation and their adoptions of consumers and merchants.

 #### **Academic Papers**
   1. [M. Dordal i Carreras](https://marcdordal.github.io/), [K. Kawaguchi](https://www.kohei-kawaguchi.com/), **S. Jin**, H. Guo.
 "Consumer Perceptions and Willingness to Adopt rCBDCs Before and After the e-HKD Pilot".
-In preparation for submission to _Proceedings of the National Academy of Sciences (PNAS)_.
+Working paper. [[Paper]](/paper/rCBDC_Taste_and_Perception_Preprint.pdf)

   2. Joint with [K. Kawaguchi](https://www.kohei-kawaguchi.com/) and [M. Dordal i Carreras](https://marcdordal.github.io/).
 “Informational Experiment on Consumer's Perception of Central Bank Digital Currency as Liquidity Assets”.
 Working paper.